gaehlerm/SoftwareEngineering/README.md

 ### Enums

 Fifth option: The best solution is certainly using an enum.
 Even if it takes getting used to it.
 Enums look slightly odd at first sight because of the `Color::` prefix and there is no way to change this.
 However, this code it is really solid and fool proof.
 If you write `Color::BLU` you will get an error because you quite certainly didn’t define a color `BLU` inside the enum.
-You get a compile time error in C++ and a runtime error in python.
-Both is infinitely better than having a bug.
-Furthermore most IDEs and programming languages support auto completion for enums.
+You'll get an error message.
+This is infinitely better than having a bug.
+Furthermore, most IDEs and programming languages support auto completion for enums.
 Gone are the times when you had to look up some magic values in the manual.
 Enums are great.
 Use them where ever you define a selection from a limited amount of options.

 Enums can only be used if you know all possible options when writing the code.
 If the user can somehow define custom options, you have to use string comparison.
 Though cases where you really have to make string comparisons are rare.
 It is rarely the case that you get a random string and call some function depending on its content.
 The only thing you have to do with random strings is usually just to pass them on without touching them.